-Giusepppe Cordoni, whose article ”Towards a new gracefulness of forms” is featured in the Testimonial section, wrote the following about Anna Chromy’s Europe:
+Giusepppe Cordoni, whose article ”Towards a new gracefulness of forms” is featured in the Critics section, wrote the following about Anna Chromy’s Europe:

 “Suddenly, the vortex of an anomalous wave rises in all its whines, hurling in the air the beautiful body of a naked woman.
 Anna Chromy has modeled her Zeus or Jupiter in “The Abduction of Europe” in the candid whiteness of Carrara marble.
 The king of gods no longer assumes the traditional semblance of a meek young bull.
 The mysterious force here becomes a huge bursting tide, image and symbol of an obscure overpowering will.

 Europa is painfully braving the surging wave.
 The youthful bronze figure, skillfully surfing on the crest of the wave, bends sideways in her bid to reach the shore unharmed.
 Can the energy of a smile balance blind strength?
 Can the reason of beauty contrast the delirium of power?
 From the walls of Troy to the camps of Auschwitz, the fate of Europe’s soul appears as a constant and decisive struggle between beauty and force.
 Human action, the art of living has managed to give mankind cohesion and harmony in creative peace, through the quest of the mystery within ourselves and the Cosmos.”

 Swarovsky and Anna Chromy: Shared Cultural Roots and Values

 Swarovsky, the world leader in cut crystal takes great pleasure in supporting Anna Chromy, whose life size bronze and marble go on display at the Place Vendôme.